Bird Symbolism and the Meaning of the Bird Symbol

 The occasional presence of the Owl in scenes of the Crucifixion is due to the Owl's ancient attribute of wisdom, and with this meaning, it represents Christ, Who sacrificed Himself to save all of mankind.

-The Hawk - As a high-flying raptor, the hawk shares much of the symbolism of the eagle.
+As a high-flying raptor, the hawk shares much of the symbolism of the eagle.
 It is associated with light, royalty, power, the sun, watchfulness, and the heavens.
 Many solar gods have the hawk as an attribute or messenger.
 Gods portrayed in the form of hawks or as being hawk-headed are almost always sun gods.
 Like the eagle, the true hawk was thought capable of staring directly into the sun.

-The Pigeon - The pigeon represents a youthful generation.
+The pigeon represents a youthful generation.
 Dwelling in the cities, literally and symbolically feeding off the life of the urban society, the pigeon shows us the ignorance, humor, and pleasantly lost culture of the young.
 Have patience with pigeons.
 Yes, they leave behind their droppings.
 Yes, they harrass you for food.
 They have to live too; they have to evolve, so give the pigeons room.

-The Eagle - The eagle is known to many cultures as a symbol of power, resurrection, and bravery.
+The eagle is known to many cultures as a symbol of power, resurrection, and bravery.

 For the longest time the eagle has been connected with the sun and heaven.
 Because of this the eagle symbolizes resurrection and rebirth.